Benmartin432/air_pollution_predictor_competition/README.md

 | V4    | 98.74%   | 85.93%     |

 **Key Learning:** Higher model complexity led to worse generalization.
 Simpler models performed better on unseen data.
 Demonstrated the importance of validation strategies that account for temporal and spatial data distribution shifts.
+NOTE: I completed this in a day, more time is needed to test and enhance a better fitted model.